-Summary: The Sustainable Groundwater Management Act requires all groundwater basins designated as high- or medium-priority basins by the Department of Water Resources that are designated as basins subject to critical conditions of overdraft to be managed under a groundwater sustainability plan or coordinated groundwater sustainability plans by January 31, 2020, and requires all other groundwater basins designated as high- or medium-priority basins to be managed under a groundwater a groundwater sustainability plan or coordinated groundwater sustainability plans by January 31, 2020, and requires all other a groundwater sustainability plan or coordinated groundwater sustainability plans by January 31, 2022, except as specified.
-Current law defines various terms for purposes of the act.
-This bill would add various defined terms for purposes of the act, including the term "managed wetland."
+Summary: The Sustainable Groundwater Management Act requires all groundwater basins designated as high- or medium-priority basins by the Department of Water Resources that are designated as basins subject to critical conditions of overdraft to be managed under a groundwater sustainability plan or coordinated groundwater sustainability plans, except as specified.
+Existing law defines various terms for purposes of the act.
+This bill would add various defined terms for purposes of the act, including the terms "managed wetland" and "small community water system."

-Subject Water
+Position Subject

-None at this time
+None at this time Water